You are encouraged to report negative side effects of prescription drugs to the FDA.

 For questions about Injectafer® (ferric carboxymaltose injection) call 1-866-4-DSI-NOW (1-866-437-4669).
 Monday through Friday, 9 AM to 5 PM ET, except holidays.

-lnjectafer® (ferric carboxymaltose injection) is used to treat iron deficiency anemia in adult patients. lnjectafer should be used only when oral iron treatments haven't worked or if you have found that you are unable to tolerate side effects related to oral iron treatment.
+lnjectafer® (ferric carboxymaltose injection) is used to treat iron deficiency anemia in adults and pediatric patients 1 year of age and older. lnjectafer should be used only when oral iron treatments haven't worked or if you have found that you are unable to tolerate side effects related to oral iron treatment.
 It is also used to treat iron deficiency anemia in adults with chronic kidney disease who are not receiving dialysis.

 You should not take lnjectafer if you have experienced hypersensitivity to it, or any of its ingredients.

 The information on this website should not take the place of talking with your doctor or healthcare professional.

 If you have any questions about your condition, or if you want more information about IDA or Injectafer,